 - Use the biggest wok or deep frying pan you have.

 - Place either a small metal trivet or a small saucer in it.
 If you’re using a saucer, invert it.

 - And fill it with water to about 5cm/2″ high.

 - Cover it tightly, either with a lid, or use foil.

 ⇒ That’s your makeshift steamer.
-See the images below.
+See the images in the recipe card.